Stonewalling

 Stonewalling is a refusal to communicate or cooperate.
 Such behaviour occurs in situations such as interpersonal relationships, marriage counselling, diplomatic negotiations, politics and legal cases.
 Body language may indicate and reinforce this by avoiding contact and engagement with the other party.
 People use deflection in a conversation in order to render a conversation pointless and insignificant.
 Tactics in stonewalling include giving sparse, vague responses; refusing to answer questions; and responding to questions with additional questions.
 Stonewalling can be used as a stalling tactic rather than an avoidance tactic.
+In the original definition by John Gottman, in interpersonal relationships, it is an involuntary physiological condition where one's nervous system shuts down in response to being flooded, and it is part of the pursuer-withdrawer, or criticism-stonewalling cycle.

 Politics

 In politics, stonewalling is used to refuse to answer or comment on certain questions about policy and issues, especially when a committee or politician is under investigation.
 Stonewalling in politics and business can sometimes create a critical advantage.
 William Safire wrote that stonewalling was originally used to describe a defensive playstyle in Australian cricket, but its use during president Richard Nixon's Watergate affair brought it into usage in American politics as a "refusal to comment".

 Stonewalling can also be seen as filibustering, or stalling the passage of bills until they become outdated or changed when engaging in parliamentary procedures.